sadamczyk/ld49/notes.md

 ToDos:
-- Make actual levels!
-	- Add sprite for the collision walls -> water?
+- Simple startmenu screen with explanation for the game and "Press enter to start!"
+- Upload onto itch.io
+- Write texts for entry

 - Add aiming circle (especially for the heal, with green tint then? otherwise red or so)
 - Music + sound effects!
 - Power ups / pickups: